khalid-hussain/shaheen/chap7.md

 only swords are made in our mint factory.
 And we have given him this reply with the confidence that our swords can defend our freedom."

-After Moosa's speech the people started shouting, saying that they wanted to hear something from the Frontier Falcon.
+After Musa's speech the people started shouting, saying that they wanted to hear something from the Frontier Falcon.
 Abut Hassan looked at Badr bin Mughira and said, "Please do say a few words.
 Never has such a large crowd gathered in front of my palace."

-In a state of confusion, Badr bin Mughira looked here and there but Moosa held him by his hand and made him stand on the stairs.
+In a state of confusion, Badr bin Mughira looked here and there but Musa held him by his hand and made him stand on the stairs.

 For Badr bin Mughira, addressing such a large audience was a big challenge.
 For a while he kept staring at the crowd in a state of confusion.
 Finally, he began his speech reluctantly:

 "Vibrant people of Granada!
-After the great speech of Moosa Bin Abi Ghassan, I believe there is no need for another one and maybe you too don't need any other ruckus to wake you up from your sleep after Israfeel has blown the horn.
+After the great speech of Musa Bin Abi Ghassan, I believe there is no need for another one and maybe you too don't need any other ruckus to wake you up from your sleep after Israfeel has blown the horn.
-I strongly believe that if a people who are in a state of degeneration can produce a mujahid like Moosa, then, no power can wipe them out.
+I strongly believe that if a people who are in a state of degeneration can produce a mujahid like Musa, then, no power can wipe them out.
 Whomever you consider your leader, the important thing is to answer to his call with a deep conviction in your hearts.
 Do whatever he commands you to do.
 Remember!
 Even the best of physicians cannot help a patient who is bent on his fatality."